 Saskia Hollander is executive director at The Broker.
 She holds a PhD in political science from Radboud University Nijmegen.
 She previously worked at the Dutch Scientific Council for Government Policy (WRR) and the Advisory Council on International Affairs (AIV).
 Her professional interests include democratic institutions, the quality of democracy, political participation, and political and economic inequality.

 After working with us for almost five years, our Managing Director, Remmelt de Weerd, has decided to step down from his position.
 His tasks will…

 16 October, 2019

 As part of a policy focus on promoting inclusiveness in Sub-Saharan Africa, donor countries and development organizations widely promote redistributive income and cash transfers to ensure that the poor become integrated in the market economy.
-Although such measures may help to lift people out of poverty temporarily, the systemic drivers of inequality and disempowerment should not be overlooked.

 High levels of economic growth are not sufficient to reach the bottom 40%.
 Despite this being an increasingly accepted view, policies to promote inclusiveness often remain empty shells as existing power structures are unchallenged.
 If we want to reach the bottom of the pyramid, we shouldn’t shy away from politics!

 The report of the Intergovernmental Committee of Experts on Sustainable Development Financing, launched on 8 August 2014, has missed an important opportunity to accomplish a breakthrough on the pressing questions of development finance.